Shadows of boson and Proca stars with thin accretion disks: Shadows of boson and Proca stars

-(where $\mp$ for ingoing and outgoing geodesics, respectively) from the screen of the observer towards the source of emission, and corresponding to a geodesic congruence covering a relevant region of the impact parameter space, $b\in (0,10)$.
-In doing so, we observe that the gravitational light bending is smaller as we move through the sequence of solutions \{BS1,BS2,BS3,BS4\} and \{PS1,PS2,PS3,PS4\}, respectively, and stronger in the scalar case than in the vector one.
-Afterwards, a shadow-producer code feeds this information into the luminosity given by Eqs.(\ref{eq:I1}) to (\ref{eq:I5}) to {\it colour} scalar boson and Proca stars, bearing in mind the gravitational redshift effect of Eq.(\ref{eq:intensity}).
+When considering the results of our simulations for boson and Proca stars, we observe that the gravitational light bending is smaller as we move through the sequence of solutions \{BS1,BS2,BS3,BS4\} and \{PS1,PS2,PS3,PS4\}, respectively, and stronger in the scalar case than in the vector one, which is in agreement with previous observations made in Ref. \cite{Cunha:2015yba}.
+After the ray-tracing is performed, a shadow-producer code feeds this information into the luminosity given by Eqs.(\ref{eq:I1}) to (\ref{eq:I5}) to {\it colour} scalar boson and Proca stars, bearing in mind the gravitational redshift effect of Eq.(\ref{eq:intensity}).
 The resultant shadow images for scalar boson stars are provided in Fig. \ref{fig:shadowBS} using the samples \{BS1,BS2,BS3,BS4\}, whereas for Proca stars are given in Fig. \ref{fig:shadowPS} using the samples \{PS1,PS2,PS3,PS4\}, respectively.